What is Dyshidrotic Eczema?

 Happy Cappy Daily Shampoo & Body Wash is an irritant-free cleanser infused with soothing ingredients Provitamin B5, Oatmeal Extract, Aloe Vera, Hyaluronic Acid, Licorice Root Extract, and Glycerin.
 These natural ingredients help draw moisture into the skin.
 Happy Cappy Daily Shampoo & Body Wash has the low pH you need and avoids dye, parabens and sulfates.

-Happy Cappy Moisturizing Cream is an irritant-free moisturizer that protects and restores the skin barrier along with our 95% natural eczema body wash.
-Happy Cappy’s proprietary formulation uses white petrolatum with Licorice Root Extract, Glycerin, and other smoothing emulsifiers to make a non-greasy product perfect for reapplying throughout the day.
+Happy Cappy Moisturizing Cream is an irritant-free moisturizer that protects and restores the skin barrier.
+Happy Cappy’s proprietary formulation uses pharmaceutical grade white petrolatum with Licorice Root Extract, Glycerin, and other smoothing emulsifiers to make a non-greasy product perfect for reapplying throughout the day.

 References: